 - Set chimney on hard, fireproof surface such as concrete or your charcoal pan.

-- Wait for coals to start glowing.
+- Wait about 10-15 minutes for coals to start glowing.

 - Pour charcoal into charcoal pan.

 Tear off an 18×18 square of foil and place on flat surface.
 Put 2 handfuls of chips in center of foil and fold each of the 4 sides over so as to form a pouch.
 Poke a few holes in the top using a fork or other sharp object.
 Place on top of glowing charcoal for great smoking action.